After the initial delay from November 2020, COP26 is now taking place in Glasgow.

 - Xie Zhenhua

-While the presence of the Chinese President Xi Jinping is not yet confirmed and rumours spread that he will not be attending, the Chinese climate envoy will be returning to bring his influence to COP26, as he has done at COPs for the last ten years.
+With Chinese President Xi Jinping missing from COP26, the Chinese climate envoy will be returning to bring his influence to COP26, as he has done at COPs for the last ten years.